potato soup

 Instructions

 • Melt the butter in a large and deep pot over low-medium heat.
-Add the onions, sprinkle lightly with salt and saute, stirring often, until they become tender and deeply caramelized, about 20 minutes.
+Add the onions, sprinkle lightly with salt and saute, stirring often, until they become tender and deeply caramelized, about 20-30 minutes.
 Remove the pot from the heat and add the wine.
 Return to a low-medium heat and deglaze the pan by scraping up all the brown bits that have accumulated.
-Cook the wine, 1 minute.

-• Add the apples and garlic and stir until the garlic is fragrant, about 30 seconds.
+• Add the apples and garlic and gently stir until the garlic is fragrant, about 30 seconds.
 Add the broth, cider and potatoes.
-Add 1.5 teaspoons of kosher salt and the black pepper and stir to mix well.
+Add the salt and pepper and stir to mix well.
 Raise the heat and bring the contents to a boil.
 Lower the heat and simmer, uncovered, until the potatoes are tender, about 20 minutes, they should easily pierce with a fork.

 • In the meantime, frizzle the sage leaves by adding the olive oil to a medium skillet with deep sides.
 When the oil is hot and shimmery, add the sage leaves – careful as they often pop when sizzling.
 Fry until crisp, 1 minute.
 Using a slotted spoon, transfer the sage to a paper towel lined plate to cool.
 They will continue to crisp-up more as they cool down.
 Don’t discard the sage-infused oil, set it aside to very lightly drizzle onto each serving.